arnaudroger/simpleflatmapper.org/02-docs.md

 * [jOOQ Tips: Implementing a Read-Only One-to-Many Relationship](https://www.petrikainulainen.net/programming/jooq/jooq-tips-implementing-a-read-only-one-to-many-relationship/)
 * [How to alias prefixed CSV columns to a Map with SimpleFlatMapper?](https://stackoverflow.com/questions/55541609/how-to-alias-prefixed-csv-columns-to-a-map-with-simpleflatmapper)

+# Intellij IDEA UnsupportedClassVersionError import with wrong classifier
+ check [https://github.com/arnaudroger/SimpleFlatMapper/issues/673](Issue 673), there is a setting the vm used by the maven importer and it need to match the project vm. there is a bug open at intellij [https://youtrack.jetbrains.com/issue/IDEA-203432](There is no "Use Project JDK" option for "JDK for Importer") to make that easier.

 # modules
 ## Mappers